Author: Patty Young ~ CHRL, CPB

 Which policies are legally required?

-- Each province has legislation for Health and Safety in the workplace.
+- Health and Safety Policy: Each province has legislation for Health and Safety in the workplace.
 For example, in Ontario, the Occupational Health and Safety Act requires employers with six or more workers to have a written policy.

-- Employment contracts and policies must conform to human rights legislation (such as Ontario Human Rights Code).
+- Discrimination and Harassment Policy: Employment contracts and policies must conform to human rights legislation (such as Ontario Human Rights Code).
 Harassment policies are required in all workplaces.

 Privacy and Human Rights policies not mandatory but most experts say it’s advisable to include these in your handbooks.